-The biggest sector of the Ohio clean energy industry is energy efficiency, over 68 percent of the state’s clean energy workforce.
-The 74,966 energy efficiency workers in Ohio manufacture ENERGY STAR-rated appliances, install efficient lighting, ventilation, and air conditioning (HVAC) systems, and install advanced building materials in homes and commercial buildings.
+The biggest sector in Ohio’s clean energy industry is energy efficiency, comprising nearly 67 percent of the state’s clean energy workforce.
+The 76,475 energy efficiency workers in Ohio manufacture ENERGY STAR-rated appliances, install efficient lighting, ventilation, and air conditioning (HVAC) systems, and install advanced building materials in homes and commercial buildings.

-As more automakers and their suppliers continued to shift to electric vehicles, the advanced transportation sector saw an increase of 25 percent in Ohio.
-The sector added nearly 4,093 new jobs for a total of more than 20,762 workers.
-Hybrid, plug-in hybrid, and electric-vehicle sector jobs accounted for most of the sector’s growth.
+As more automakers and their suppliers continued to shift to electric vehicles, the clean transportation sector saw an increase in employment of over 13 percent in Ohio.
+The sector added over 2,500 new jobs for a total of 22,431 workers.
+Electric vehicle-related jobs accounted for most of the sector’s growth.

-Still, there is more to do to meet the nation’s climate goals of reducing climate emissions by 50 percent by 2030, improving equity in the clean energy economy, and growing clean energy jobs:
+While recent federal policies, including investments and tax credits for energy efficiency upgrades, EV and solar purchases and new clean energy projects create strong tailwinds, there is still more to do.
+To meet the nation’s goals of reducing climate emissions by 50 percent by 2030, improve equity in the clean energy economy and grow clean energy jobs, lawmakers and policymakers should:

 Across all clean energy sectors, the majority of clean energy jobs in Ohio were in construction and manufacturing.

-Learn even more about clean energy jobs in the Midwest.More Jobs Data
+Learn even more about clean energy jobs in Ohio.More Jobs Data